top of page

 Access 3

-Sacred Heart University is located in suburban Fairfield, Connecticut, in the southwestern corner of the Nutmeg State.
-The campus is easily accessed by either the Merritt Parkway or Interstate 95.
-Traffic in this part of the state is often heavy, so you may have to allot extra time to arrive at Campus Field.
+Sacred Heart University is located in suburban Fairfield, Connecticut, a town of about 60,000 residents in the southwest corner of the Nutmeg State.
+The campus is situated in the northeast corner of the city, directly across the street from neighboring Bridgeport.
+Sacred Heart is easily accessed by either the Merritt Parkway or Interstate 95.
+Traffic in this part of the state is usually quite heavy, so you may have to allot extra time to arrive at Campus Field.
+Fans using public transportation will be glad to know that the Greater Bridgeport Transit (GBT) number 4 bus routes from Bridgeport’s busy Amtrak station to a stop right at Sacred Heart’s front entrance on Park Avenue.

 Return on Investment 4